anderseriksson/kafka-tls-demo/README.md

 ```
 openssl pkcs12 -export -out keystore.pkcs12 -in certificate.pem -inkey private_key.pem
 ```

+This is the broker keystore password (not the same as the client keystore password referred to in for example src/main/java/com/steveperkins/tls/ProducerApp.java )

 * Convert the PCKS#12 keystore into a Java keystore: